-Predictive Analytics is the practice of looking for patterns within systematically compiled data in order to anticipate behaviors and trends.
-Predictive analytics can help sales and marketing professionals build models and ideal customer profiles, as well as information which can then be used to increase sales, retain profitable customers and understand which customers aren’t a good fit.
+Predictive Analytics is the practice of looking for patterns within systematically compiled data to anticipate behaviors and trends.
+Predictive analytics can help sales and marketing professionals build models and ideal customer profiles, as well as information that can then be used to increase sales, retain profitable customers and understand which customers aren’t a good fit.

 How Predictive Analysis Works

 A rising buzzword in CRM and marketing circles, Predictive Analytics can sound a bit like magic.
 Our computers are going to simply “know” when someone is ready to shop for our company’s products and will automatically feed those perfect leads to our sales team.